 Alabama based organization Aloha Hospitality offers flexible work hours and a four-day week to its management staff, in recognition of the needs and expectations of a millennial workforce.
 With a working week that takes the growing trend of employees valuing experiences over belongings into account, Aloha Hospitality aims to increase staff retention, increase morale and promote the sense of team ownership.

 And with their reduced working week, more management staff are able to be on the restaurant floor at peak hours, meaning even better customer service.

 According to Bob Baumhower, “it’s a win-win for not just our team, but our guests.
 We want our team to be fresh, energized and focused on a legendary guest experience.”

 Statistics from 2019 Henley Business School Study

-According to the July 2019 study by Henley Business School, a four-day working week could save UK businesses an estimated £104 billion per year by reducing bottom lines through boosted productivity and improved employee health.
-Surveying organizations who have already adopted a four-day week work scheme, the study found:
+According to the July 2019 study by Henley Business School, a 4-day work week could save UK businesses an estimated £104 billion per year by reducing bottom lines through boosted productivity and improved employee health.
+Surveying organizations who have already adopted a 4-day work week scheme, the study found:

 The study also showed an increasing trend of reducing working hours for the same pay, with 34% of business leaders (46% of them in larger businesses) agreeing that making the switch will be instrumental in future success.